Cart

 The Beaujolais sub-region of Burgundy grows Gamay Noir in gravelly soils and its wines have a completely different personality than the Pinot Noirs grown to the north in what most of us refer to as Burgundy proper.
 Even though Beaujolais is administered as Burgundian, in most of our minds it makes wines so distinct from classic Burgundy, we think of it as its own region.

 In the glass, both red wines perform very differently; the Pinot Noir of Burgundy brings chills from the aroma alone, leaving one with a sense of anticipation rarely experienced by any other wine.
-A decanter is nearby—this is about to be a moment of celebration.
+By contrast, the Gamay Noir of Beaujolais’ playful personality is just as at home with salami and cheese as it is in a Michelin-starred restaurant.

 Besides the difference in red grape varieties, the soils and terrain of both regions are quite different—the bush vines of Beaujolais are grown mostly in a series of granite soils, while the Pinot Noirs of Burgundy are born of limestone, clay and marl soils.
 Both wines are usually vinified differently; Burgundy wines are usually aged in 60 gallon oak casks while most Beaujolais possess no flavors of oak, accenting the latter’s fruity character.